Dog Man Star: Legacy and influence

+The late Greg Gilbert of English band Delays spoke of his admiration for the record in 2004, describing how the band wrote music having grown up in Southampton: "I'm a big fan of Dog Man Star.
+It's such a fantastic statement.
+It's very English, that element is part of where we're coming from, looking for that romance and drama, because Southampton is home but it's a very normal place."

 In September 2003, Suede played five nights at London's Institute of Contemporary Arts, dedicating each night to one of their five albums and playing through an entire album a night.
 Tickets sold fastest for Tuesday's Dog Man Star night, and were selling for over a £1,000 a pair on eBay.
 By comparison, tickets for A New Morning went for up to £100.
 In March 2014, Suede made their second appearance at the Royal Albert Hall in aid of the Teenage Cancer Trust's annual series of gigs.
 The band performed Dog Man Star in its entirety to mark the album's 20th anniversary.